In four seasons and four locations, discover the richness of each laden table.

 To inspire a new--and encourage an older--generation of home chefs to gather food consciously, treat it with skill and respect, and share it with passion, furthering the notion that the most important moments we spend are those partaken with friends and family around the table.

 Chefs are messengers/teachers/artists/gatekeepers, with the power to make a difference in the world through educating the tastes of those they feed.
-The Seasonal School of Culinary Arts unites from 30-40 chefs each summer week, each one with a different yet common approach to feeding the body and soul.
+The Seasonal School of Culinary Arts unites from 30-40 chefs and beverage professionals each summer week, each one with a different yet common approach to feeding the body and soul.
 You will be as infused with the enthusiasm of these chefs as you are with the wealth of recipes and culinary tips they will pass on to you as you work side by side.
 The spring, autumn and winter weeks will be hosted by numerous experts in the wine, produce, and cuisine of each unique region.

 The summer sessions are held on our homebase, the beautiful campus of Warren Wilson College in the Swannanoa Valley, where once the Cherokee roamed, there is scarcely a better place in the world to repose and revitalize for a week in mid-July.
 Surrounded by the cool mountains, you will be borne away by the sound of music emanating from the many artists who have come to the same spot to take part in the Swannanoa Gathering.
 Asheville is only a skip away, with its many fine restaurants and markets and people.